iconengineering/lyons-stormwater-masterplan/docs/hydrology.md

 Soils data was obtained from USDA NRCS Soil Survey Geographic Database for the project area which classified the soils into Hydrologic Soils Groups (HSGs).
 Additional soils mapping was obtained from the USDA NRCS Web Soil Survey.
-This information is provided in Appendix B.
+This information is provided in *Appendix A*.

 The initial rate, final rate, and decay coefficient for the Horton's infiltration parameters were based on the recommended values in the